ZeroInfinite/azure-mobile-services-resourcebroker/readme.md

 To expose a ResourceBroker api from your node Mobile Services back-end, perform the following steps:

 ### Installation ###
-Clone your Mobile Service repository and install the npm module in the 'service' folder
+Clone your Mobile Service repository and install the npm module in the 'service' folder.

+    $ cd service
-    $ npm install mobileservice-resourcebroker
+    $ npm install mobileservice-resourcebroker --save

+This will update your package.json.
+Note: if you are running a new version of NPM, you may find that it updated your package.json file with a reference that starts with a '^' e.g. '^0.0.2'.
+If so, change the '^' to a '~', e.g. `"mobileservice-resourcebroker": "~0.0.2"`.

+If this is your first time installing a node module, you will need to make sure you include a .gitignore that ignores your node_modules folder.

+Add, commit and push your changes.

 ### Get Started ###

 Create a new custom api on your Mobile Service called resources from azure cli like so: